ablaom/MLJTuning.jl/README.md

 preferred "central value".
 These default to `(upper - lower)/2` and `(upper + lower)/2`, respectively, in the bounded case (neither `upper = Inf` nor `lower = -Inf`).
-The fields `origin` and `unit` are used in generating grids for unbounded ranges but can also be used to assign sensible one or two-parameter univariate pdf's to a specified range (e.g., assign a shifted exponential with mean `lower + unit` to a right-unbounded `NominalRange`).
+The fields `origin` and `unit` are used in generating grids for unbounded ranges (and could be used in other strategies for fitting two-parameter probability distributions, for example).

 A `ParamRange` object is always associated with a field name, stored as `field`, but for composite models this might be a be a "nested name", such as `:(atom.max_depth)`.

-*Generating grids.** To generate a one-dimensional grid from a `ParamRange` object `r`, use `iterator(r, n, [, rng])` where `n` is the number of grid points (maybe less for integer grids, due to rounding) and `rng` an optional random number generator to shuffle the output.
-Query `NominalRange`, `NominalRange` and `iterator` doc strings for further details.
-For multi-dimensional grids, use the `unwind` function on the one-dimensional grids.

 #### The `result` method: For declaring what parts of an evaluation goes into the history